 Pay for Success and Social Impact Bonds

-Pay for Success and Social Impact Bonds have emerged as potential mechanisms for increasing investments in effective social interventions by changing the way government allocates and invests its resources – focusing on results and outcomes.
+Pay for Success and Social Impact Bonds have emerged as mechanisms for increasing investments in effective social interventions by changing the way government allocates and invests its resources – focusing on results and outcomes.
 In short, funding what works.
 Pay for Success contracts are currently being utilized or explored in social issues from recidivism to foster care, asthma prevention, homelessness, early childhood and workforce development.

-Pay for Success (PFS) is a general term for performance-based contracting in the social sector where government only pays providers if target outcomes are achieved, e.g. reduced recidivism or improved health outcomes, as opposed to providing cost reimbursement payments.
+Pay for Success (PFS) is a term for performance-based contracting in the social sector where government only pays social service providers if results are achieved rather than providing cost reimbursement payments.

-Social Innovation Financing (SIF) is a financing approach that bridges the timing gap between government success payments and upfront working capital needed for service providers to run PFS programs.
+Social Innovation Financing (SIF) bridges the timing gap between government success payments and the upfront working capital needed to run PFS programs.
 Financing capital can be raised from philanthropic or commercial sources.
-Depending on the terms of the financial deal, these investors will be either repaid from government success payments or will reinvest payments into future projects.
 Social Impact Bonds (SIBs) are a form of SIF.

 Pay for Success Mechanics

 Pay for Success projects require government, service providers, and funders to agree on targeted outcomes for a societal issue.
-Government and project partners enter a multi-year contract, in which the government agrees to make success payments if targeted outcomes are achieved.
+Government and project partners then enter into a multi-year contract, in which the government agrees to make success payments if targeted outcomes are achieved.

-- Private and philanthropic funders provide the necessary up-front capital to fund the Pay for Success project and service delivery to an intermediary
+1. Private and philanthropic funders provide the necessary up-front capital to fund the Pay for Success project and service delivery to an intermediary

-- An independent evaluator monitors performance against agreed-upon benchmarks and reports to project partners on results
+4. An independent evaluator monitors outcomes against agreed-upon benchmarks and reports to project partners on evaluation results

-6. Success payments are then used to repay lenders and/or reinvest in the project.
+6. Success payments are then used to repay funders and/or reinvest in the project.